BibleResearch/bibleresearch.github.io/src/content/posts/practical-spiritual-disciplines-why.md

 ---
 title: "Practical Spiritual Disciplines: Introduction"
 date: 2018-05-04T06:21:22-03:00
+description: "This is the introduction to a series which gives practical steps for practicing the \"spiritual disciplines\" (activities like prayer, reading your Bible, serving the Church, etc).
+In this post, I lay out the motivation and objectives for this series."
 tags: ["Spiritual Disciplines"]
 ---

-This is the introduction to a series which gives practical steps for practicing the "spiritual disciplines" (activities like prayer, reading your Bible, serving the Church, etc).
-In this post, I lay out the motivation and objectives for this series.

 # Motivation